kubernetes-sigs/aws-iam-authenticator/README.md

 The [Vault documentation](https://www.vaultproject.io/docs/auth/aws.html#iam-auth-method) also explains this attack (see `X-Vault-AWS-IAM-Server-ID`).

 ## Specifying Credentials & Using AWS Profiles
-Credentials can be specified for use with `heptio-authenticator-aws` via any of the methods available to the [AWS SDK for Go](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html#specifying-credentials).
+Credentials can be specified for use with `aws-iam-authenticator` via any of the methods available to the [AWS SDK for Go](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html#specifying-credentials).
 This includes specifying AWS credentials with enviroment variables or by utilizing a credentials file.

-AWS [named profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-multiple-profiles.html) are supported by `heptio-authenticator-aws` via the `AWS_PROFILE` environment variable.
+AWS [named profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-multiple-profiles.html) are supported by `aws-iam-authenticator` via the `AWS_PROFILE` environment variable.
 For example, to authenticate with credentials specified in the _dev_ profile the `AWS_PROFILE` can be exported or specified explictly (e.g., `AWS_PROFILE=dev kubectl get all`).
 If no `AWS_PROFILE` is set, the _default_ profile is used.

 The `AWS_PROFILE` can also be specified directly in the kubeconfig file [as part of the `exec` flow](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#configuration).
-For example, to specify that credentials from the _dev_ named profile should always be used by `heptio-authenticator-aws`, your kubeconfig would include an `env` key thats sets the profile:
+For example, to specify that credentials from the _dev_ named profile should always be used by `aws-iam-authenticator`, your kubeconfig would include an `env` key thats sets the profile:

 ```yaml